How to log in with kubectl exec when multiple containers are running in a Kubernetes Pod

 $ kubectl get pods NAME READY STATUS RESTARTS AGE example-web-59fccdb6d4-slrkv 1/1 Running 0 13s

-If you want to log in to a container running within this Pod, use
+To log in to the container running in this Pod,

 $ kubectl exec -it example-web-59fccdb6d4-slrkv bash root@example-web-59fccdb6d4-slrkv:/#

-Next, let's edit the manifest file a little.
+Next, let's edit the manifest file a bit.

 apiVersion: apps/v1 kind: Deployment metadata: name: example-web namespace: default spec: selector: matchLabels: app: example-web replicas: 1 template: metadata: labels: app: example-web spec: containers: - name: nginx image: nginx:latest imagePullPolicy: Always ports: - containerPort: 80 - name: php-fpm image: php:7.4-fpm imagePullPolicy: Always ports: - containerPort: 9000

-The command to reflect is the same as before, so I will omit it, but
+The commands to reflect this are the same as before, so I will omit them, but

-when you start the Pod, the READY part becomes 2/2.
+when the Pod starts, the READY part will become 2/2.

 $ kubectl get pods NAME READY STATUS RESTARTS AGE example-web-85cd8dbd8d-24rx4 2/2 Running 0 69s